helix-editor/helix/book/src/configuration.md

 ### `[editor.cursor-shape]` Section

 Defines the shape of cursor in each mode.
-Note that due to limitations of the terminal environment, only the primary cursor can change shape.
 Valid values for these options are `block`, `bar`, `underline`, or `hidden`.

+> 💡Due to limitations of the terminal environment, only the primary cursor can
+> change shape.

 | Key      | Description                                | Default |
 | ---      | -----------                                | ------- |